Kentucky Mortgage Calculator

 Source: American Communities Survey 2016, U.S. Census

 The past year has seen a steep increase in the market value of housing in Kentucky.
-This continues a longstanding trend amplified by the COVID pandemic.
-Nevertheless, the pace of growth has diminished compared to the previous year, while both purchase and refinance rates have been on the increase for some time and are expected to rise further in the near future.
+This perpetuates an enduring trend that was intensified by the COVID-19 pandemic.
+However, the rate of growth has slowed compared to the previous year, even as both purchase and refinance rates have been steadily climbing for a while and are anticipated to continue increasing in the near future.

 How do I calculate my mortgage payment?